How would you describe your experience when someone reviews your code?

 The first step is to acknowledge and pay attention to psychological safety.

-Here are 8 tips for leveraging code reviews build safety –
+Here are 8 tips for leveraging code reviews to build safety –

-- Have a clear “Definition of Done” – For example, what level of automated test is expected?
+Have a clear “Definition of Done” – For example, what level of the automated test is expected?

 Code reviews play a central role in the dynamics of development teams.
 A poorly executed process may be a significant source of delay and bad morale.
 A great process provides great learning opportunities and grows a high-performing team that people want to be part of.